-If you are interest in an international event, contact SHAC’s International Representative, Dave Shelburne.
+If you are interested in an international event, contact Dave Shelburne.

 Jamboree On The Internet (JOTI)

-JOTI is held the third weekend in October, when Scouts can talk or email other Scouts all over the world.
-It’s a lot of fun, and participation is one of the requirements to earn the new “International Spirit Award.”
+JOTI is held the third weekend in October, and is an event that provides the opportunity for Scouts to talk or email other Scouts all over the world.
+JOTI a lot of fun, and participation is one of the requirements to earn the new “International Spirit Award.”
 Imagine emailing to a Scout in Australia, or saying Hola! to a Cub Scout in Spain!

 23rd World Scout Jamboree, Japan 2015 - A Spirit of Unity